Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Results and Discussion

-According to Eqs. \eqref{eq:ReR11}-\eqref{eq:ImR12} and noticing that the orbit parameters differences between two counterprogating SW modes at the same wavevector magnitude $k_x$ are such that $\Delta \phi_n^0=0,\pm\pi/2,\pm \pi$ and $\Delta \tau_n=\pm l\pi/2$ with $l=0,1,2,\cdots$, thus the entries of the $N\times N$ diagonal matrices $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are real or pure imaginary numbers.
-As mentioned in previous sections, $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are mutually exclusive real or pure imaginary matrices (i.e., if $\mathbbm{R}_{11}$ is real (pure imaginary), thus $\mathbbm{R}_{12}$ is pure imaginary (real)).
-At the fundamental counterpropagating order mode, $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ turns out to be real and pure imaginary matrices, respectively (see supplementary material for $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ values at higher counterpropagating order modes).
+According to Eqs. \eqref{eq:ReR11}-\eqref{eq:ImR12} and noticing that the orbit parameters differences between two counterprogating SW modes at the same wavevector magnitude $k_x$ are such that $\Delta \phi_n^0=0,\pm\pi/2,\pm \pi$ and $\Delta \tau_n=\pm l\pi/2$ with $l=0,1,2,\cdots$, thus the entries of the $N\times N$ diagonal matrices $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are real or imaginary numbers.
+As mentioned in previous sections, $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are mutually exclusive real or imaginary matrices (i.e., if $\mathbbm{R}_{11}$ is real (imaginary), thus $\mathbbm{R}_{12}$ is imaginary (real)).
+At the fundamental counterpropagating order mode, $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ turns out to be real and pure imaginary matrices, respectively.
 In Fig. \ref{fig:ReImR11R12}, we show these matrices for the fundamental order mode of the reciprocal homogeneous NiFe layer with homogeneous magnetization pointing along $\hat{z}$ (see Fig. \ref{fig:ReImR11R12}(a) and (d)), the MD system (see Fig. \ref{fig:ReImR11R12}(b) and (e)) and GML system (see Fig. \ref{fig:ReImR11R12}(c) and (f)).

 In the case of the reciprocal homogeneous NiFe layer with homogeneous magnetization, the inversion symmetry of the orbit parameters is consistent with the even symmetry $R_{11}^n=R_{11}^{N-n}$ and the odd symmetry $R_{12}^n=-R_{12}^{N-n}$ along the thickness of the magnetic layer, as seen in Fig. \ref{fig:ReImR11R12}(a), (d), (g), and (j) for the fundamental SW order mode.
-The same symmetries apply to higher SW order modes in the reciprocal layer (see supplementary material).
+The same symmetries apply to higher SW order modes in the reciprocal layer.
 These results helps to contrast with the nonreciprocal MD and GML systems, featured by the lack of inversion symmetry in their orbit parameters, which is consistent with the lack of even or odd symmetries in the same matrix entries.
 This lack of symmetry can be considered as a signature of a nonreciprocal dispersion relation dominated mostly by the interlayer exchange interaction.

-The lack of inversion symmetry of $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ also has consequences in the matrix structure of the FSDM, $\mathbbm{W}$, via eqs. \eqref{eq:WXX}-\eqref{eq:WYX}.
-Nevertheless, an discussion about its matrix structure is led to a next manuscript, since including it here would be redundant.